Overview and entry requirements

 Contact hours

 As a rough guide, 1 credit equals approximately 10 hours of work.
-Most of this will be independent study (see Approaches to teaching and learning at SOAS).
+Most of this will be independent study.
 It will also include class time, which may include lectures, seminars and other classes.
 Some subjects, such as learning a language, have more class time than others.
 In the School of Arts, most undergraduate modules have a one- or two-hour lecture or seminar every week.
 Some, but not all, also have a 1-hour seminar or tutorial every week.

 SOAS Library